THAT NIGHT – EXTRAS WORLD

 "Confirmed.
 Academy technology: more advanced than anticipated.
 Recommend: claim pocket dimension is small.
 Emphasize 'developing ability' narrative."

-"His ability is still forming," Jae-sung improvised.
+"Uh, his ability is actually still forming," Jae-sung improvised.
 "He's only ten weeks old."

 "Ten weeks?"
 The guard looked at Yoo.
-"Kid looks eight months."
+"Then why does he look eight months old"

 "Core Surge accelerated his growth.
 It's documented."

 The guard waved them through.
-"Sure.
-Everything's weird now.
-Go to Building 12, third floor.
+"Sure you can head to Building 12, third floor.
 Instructor Kang is waiting."

-They entered a massive building.
-Inside—training halls, research labs, classrooms.
+They entered a massive building, Inside were training halls, research labs, classrooms.

 Hundreds of children, ages five to fifteen, trained in combat, energy manipulation, and academic subjects.